szilard/datascience-latency/README.md

 It would be interesting to do some more thinking in terms of #operations (FLOPS), CPU or memory bound, memory bandwidth, multicore, L1,L2,L3 caches, pipelining etc. for the above 4 classes of analytical tasks.
-It would be also great to do some instrumentations and measure/see the inner workings.
+It would be also great to do some instrumentation and to measure/see the inner workings.

 It would be also instructive to think about these for distributed systems, especially for the "big data" tools (though in most "big data" architectures like Hadoop or Spark